Using Your Homebrew-Modded Nintendo Wii

 USB Loader GX

-WAD manager
+WAD Manager

-For installing custom channels, loaders, shortcuts.
+Used for installing custom channels, loaders, and shortcuts.

 Installing Applications